Bible Questions

 The lies can target any part of our lives; from our self-perceptions, to our relationships, to our perceptions of the past.
 Often the lies poison our values so we pursue worthless things.
 Whatever form they take, lies are distortions of reality that alienate us from God.

 Among groups of people, there are often lies that inflame feelings of anger, hatred, fear, and jealousy.
-People then react to these lies, and trust breaks down.
+People then react to these lies, and social trust breaks down.
 Many false perceptions have led to chaos, war, and suffering.

 Most people don't recognize the power of deception in our thoughts.
 Perceptions and beliefs control our thoughts, which in turn control our actions.
 We grow up in a world of lies, and as certain lies take root in our minds, they affect our thoughts.
 These thoughts create a compulsion to sin through words and actions.